adaptyteam/adapty-docs/versioned_docs/version-3.0/eu-cluster.md

 </TabItem>

 <TabItem value="Android" label="Android" default>
-Install Adapty SDK as described in [Adapty SDK Installation & Configuration](sdk-installation-android).
+Install Adapty SDK 3.0.4 or later as described in [Adapty SDK Installation & Configuration](sdk-installation-android).
 During configuration, add the EU cluster as follows:

 Use the `.withServerCluster` method in your configuration: